PHIUS Board of Directors

 Levine and colleague Ernest J. Yanarella founded the Center for Sustainable Cities (CSC) at the University of Kentucky.
 Their book entitled The City as Fulcrum for Global Sustainability, was published in 2011.
 Partnering with Dr. Heidi Dumreicher, Director of Oikodrom at the Vienna Institute for Urban Sustainability, the CSC identified the city-region as the master scale at which homeostatic balance could be achieved among social, environmental, economic, urban, and governance issues.
 The CSC Design Studio has completed seven Net Zero Houses, four of which were done for low-income families and are PHIUS+ certified.

-Interim Chair of the Department of Architecture & Associate Professor, Miami University
+Board President, Chair of the Department of Architecture & Associate Professor, Miami University

 Dan Whitmore has worked in the construction industry since 1987 as a carpenter, general contractor, builder, and consultant with additional stints as a designer and FEMA Inspector.
 His introduction to high-performance building came at an early and impressionable age when, in 1977, his family built an award-winning Solar Home in Oklahoma where he grew up.
 As designer, builder, and CPHC® (Certified Passive House Consultant), he completed one of the first passive houses in Washington State in 2010.
 Since this time, he has consulted on and/or built more than twenty passive house projects.
 He now divides his time between Indicator, his new energy, durability, and constructability consulting firm, and Cascade Built, a builder/developer of sustainable multifamily projects in Seattle.
 Whitmore is also an Instructor at PHIUS, co-developer of the PHIUS Certified Builder Training program, Council Chair of Passive House Alliance US (PHAUS), and a founding board member of Passive House Northwest.